 Dirt is full of beneficial microbes.
 The act of gardening innately requires exposure to dirt and all of the germs and bacteria that live in it.
 While this might sound alarming, there are “good” bacteria hiding just under the grass.
 These beneficial soil microbes, known as Mycobacterium Vaccae, are believed to have an antidepressant effect on the brain and may help boost the immune system.

 Gardening encourages healthy eating habits.
-When you grown your own food, you become more emotionally investing in what you put on your plate.
+When you grow your own food, you become more emotionally invested in what you put on your plate.
 You also have the opportunity to eat fruits and veggies harvested when their nutritional levels are at peak instead of ripening in transit.

 About the author: Maria Cannon believes we’re never too young to dedicate ourselves to a hobby.
 She created HobbyJr to encourage young people to find a hobby they love.
 Maria has suffered from depression and anxiety for years.
 Her hobbies–gardening, quilting, sewing, and knitting–play a major role in maintaining her mental health.